 - Pay for any damage that's been caused by you, other tenants or guests (including family and friends)

 - Only sublet your property if the tenancy agreement states that you may do so

-If you don’t meet these responsibilities, or are found to be in breach of your tenancy agreement, then your landlord has the right to take legal action to evict you.
-This is a last resort and something that neither you nor the landlord want things to come to.
+If you don't meet these responsibilities or are found to be in breach of your tenancy agreement, then your landlord has the right to take legal action to evict you.
+This would be a last resort and a scenario that neither you nor the landlord want.